Eric Forrester: Storylines

-When viewers first meet Eric's wife, Stephanie, (in the second episode) their marriage is already in trouble.
-Eric declares the marriage "stale," while Stephanie blames their woes on his assistant, Margo Lynley, with whom she suspects he is having an affair.
-Later, Stephanie inadvertently brings an actual "other woman" into his life when she makes the wrong choice of caterers for her party.
-One of the employees is his old college flame, Beth Henderson, now Beth Logan.
-After they meet, Eric wants to resume their love affair from thirty years before.
+Eric is struggling in his marriage to Stephanie.
+Eric declares the marriage "stale" while Stephanie blames their woes on his assistant, Margo Lynley, with whom she suspects he is having an affair.
+Stephanie inadvertently brings an actual "other woman" into his life when she hires a catering company which has employed the young, Beth Logan.
+After Eric meets Beth, Eric wants to resume their love affair from thirty years before.
 Another employee is Beth's daughter, Brooke, who later proves an even more serious rival for Eric's affections.

-Eric eventually leaves his wife for Beth, but what brings him back to the Forrester home (if not Stephanie's bed) is the revelation that he has a 24-year-old daughter he never knew: the microcephalic Angela.
+Eric eventually leaves his wife for Beth, but what brings him back to the Forrester home is the revelation that he has a 24-year-old daughter he never knew about: the microcephalic Angela.
 Stephanie had pretended she had had a stillbirth to spare Eric the pain of knowing his daughter was so severely disabled.
-Stephanie had hired a doctor to give Angela round-the-clock care in a secret house, never guessing that Angela would live until adulthood.
+Stephanie had hired a doctor to give Angela around-the-clock care in a secret house, never guessing that Angela would live until adulthood.
 It turns out the doctor, Todd Powell, had accidentally killed the real Angela years before.
 The daughter Eric meets is a perfectly functional imposter.

-Other urgent matters—including the secret, withheld even from the partly amnesiac Thorne himself, that Thorne shot Ridge in the back of the head—keep Eric home for a while.
-And Stephanie's machinations, which bring Beth's estranged husband back in town, keep him out of that bed.
-But then his son, Ridge, and the publishing heiress, Caroline Spencer Forrester, discover the lies Brooke told to keep them apart and Caroline leaves Thorne for Ridge, Ridge ends his relationship with Brooke and Eric is drawn to Brooke.
+Other urgent matters—including the secret, withheld even from the partly amnesiac Thorne himself, that Thorne shot Ridge in the back of the head—keeps Eric home for a while.
+Stephanie's machinations, which bring Beth's estranged husband back in town, keep him out of that bed.
+But then his son, Ridge, and the publishing heiress, Caroline Spencer Forrester, discover the lies Brooke told to keep them apart and Caroline leaves Thorne for Ridge.
+Ridge ends his relationship with Brooke, and Eric is drawn to Brooke.

-Eric offered comfort to a distraught and emotionally disturbed Brooke who watched Ridge, the man she loved, leave her for Caroline after she lost the baby she was carrying that was Ridge's.
+Eric offers comfort to a distraught and emotionally disturbed Brooke.
 Eric began to pursue and support Brooke, and she eventually becomes pregnant with Eric's child.
-They keep their affair quiet for quite some time.
-Eric was in the middle of a divorce and was fearful of what Stephanie might do.
-Stephanie initially learns of the relationship through Thorne, stunning Stephanie who had no idea her husband and Brooke were even involved since she had worked along with Caroline to make sure Ridge would marry Caroline.
-Unfortunately, her plan backfired and Eric, the man she was separated from at the time, married Brooke.
-Eric marries Brooke and they welcome their first child, Eric Forrester Jr (Rick Forrester).
-Caroline dies of leukemia.
+They keep their affair quiet as Eric is in the middle of a divorce and was fearful of what Stephanie might do.
+Stephanie initially learns of the relationship through Thorne, stunning Stephanie who had no idea her husband and Brooke were even involved.
+Eric marries Brooke and they welcome their first child, Rick Forrester.
 Ridge and Brooke become close again and Brooke decides to divorce Eric to be with Ridge.
-She gets pregnant with what she believes is Ridge's child, Bridget Forrester, but it is revealed years later that Eric is the father.
+She becomes pregnant with what she believes is Ridge's child, Bridget Forrester, but it is revealed years later that Eric is the father.
 Eric remains very affectionate and protective of Brooke.